benedictweichselbaum/GrainForge_Documentation/docs/editing/photo_edit.md

 ---
-title: Image editing
+title: Image Editing
 nav_order: 5
 nav_exclude: false
 ---
-# Image-Editing
+# Image Editing
 Image-editing is the central feature of GrainForge.
 When an image is double-clicked the edit view opens.

 ![Edit View Overview](/assets/images/edit_overview.png)